Transit of Mercurial

-I’m quite fond of Mercurial, despite (or perhaps partly because of) using Git daily for the last ten years.
+I’m quite fond of Mercurial, despite (though perhaps partly because of) using Git daily for the last ten years.

 I’ve always found the Mercurial UX to be more pleasant than Git.
 Little things like invoking commands with unique left-substring, or seeing inbound or outbound commits with a single memorable command.
 Less operational complexity and fewer ways to shoot yourself in the foot, but with equivalent power.

 Whereas Git’s pain points are so significant that somebody implemented a “Git-compatible version control system that is easy to learn and use” on top of it!